stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-The generator then transforms the key names of enumeration values:
+The generator then transforms the key names of the enumeration values:

 ```java
 LinkedHashMap<String, Object> transformed = new LinkedHashMap<>();